SudoPlayGames/Axion/README.md

 ### Mappers

 Mappers are simply utility classes that you can register with an Axion configuration instance to assist in converting objects to and from NBT tags.
-Mappers are useful when you don't have access to the objects source or otherwise can't implement the `AxionWritable` interface.
+Mappers are useful when you don't have access to an object's source or otherwise can't implement the `AxionWritable` interface.

 For example, let's say you had a 3rd-party class that looked like this: